raul-izquierdo/english/sources/vocabulary/Doing Things/When Doing Activities.md

 para cambiar = for a change
     ?
 Fui al concierto para cambiar : `I went to the concert for a change`

-## Speed

-poco a poco en vez de hacerlo de golpe
-    = `Little by little instead of all at once`
-    = `step by step rather than an all-at-once`

-gradualmente = gradually
-    ?
-El proyecto avanzó gradualmente : `The project progressed gradually` ?
-Los cambios se implementaron gradualmente : `The changes were implemented gradually`